 In order to maintain your healthy status, you do, of course, have to exercise on a regular basis.
 Running is obviously one of the most popular daily workouts that people do to keep their weight at a moderate level and for other reasons as well.
 By running for fitness goals, you can either run outside or run on a treadmill indoors.
 So, today we are presenting you the benefits of running on treadmills and why you had better run on one rather than outside.

-Of course, running is perfect for your health in general, but running on your own treadmills brings you incredible benefits.
+Of course, running is best for your health in general, but running on your own treadmills brings you incredible benefits.
 Apart from offering you plenty of health benefits, there are a bunch of advantages coming along with owning a treadmill as well.
-Check out our below review of treadmills’ standout benefits and perhaps it will motivate you to run more.
+Check out our below summary of treadmills’ standout benefits and perhaps it will motivate you to run more.

 Treadmills come with the function of minimizing the impact on the body more perfectly than running on the pavement or on other surfaces.
+For instance, the manual treadmills or the curved treadmills are more intense to run, but the electric treadmills are designed to be more convenient and more adjustable to fit your body's situation.
+However, it might be harder to adjust your running or jogging outside.
 Every step you take when running on gravel, grass, or other even and hard surfaces makes your legs take a lot of impacts, particularly when you go high.

 Under such circumstances, your ankles, knees, and back could suffer serious problems since concrete is tougher, and running on rough surfaces too many times does not help either.
 This poses a major concern toward your wellbeing in your old age as well as the possibility of suffering painful bone problems as you age.